 Sitting around campfire instantly transports you into a state of nostalgia.

-The unique aroma, the dancing flames, the tangible warmth, and that guy who only knows one song on the guitar (you know who I am talking about); a wave of serenity floods over you.
+The unique aroma, the dancing flames, the tangible warmth, and that guy who only knows one song on the guitar - you know who I am talking about.

 That’s why I have compiled a few tips and tricks on how to get campfire smell out of clothes.